binhpham2/rorschach/README.md

-_"The noblest service come from nameless hands; and the best servant does his work unseen."_ - Oliver Wendell Holmes, Jr.
+_"The noblest service comes from nameless hands; and the best servant does his work unseen."_ - Oliver Wendell Holmes, Jr.

 # Introduction